Quantum network-entanglement measures: Introduction

-The quantification of network-entanglement becomes then the next focus, which has not been addressed yet.
-As in the case of other forms of quantum correlation, the abstract framework of quantum resource theories~\cite{chitambar2019quantum} provides general means to accomplish this task.
-In particular, entanglement theory is formulated as a resource theory under LOCC operations~\cite{horodecki2009quantum}.
-This theory not only aims at the characterization of this resource but also at providing rigorous ways to define entanglement measures, which can then in turn be used to identify the ultimate possibilities and limitations for entanglement manipulation.
-The success and conceptual elegance of this program has led to the development of resource theories for other forms of quantum correlation~\cite{chitambar2019quantum}.
 While the basic condition for entanglement measures is LOCC monotonicity~\cite{horodecki2009quantum}, it should be clear from the above discussion that network-entaglement measures should obey LOSR monotonicity~\cite{navascues2020genuine}.
-In this work, we introduce the \textit{network communication cost} and the \textit{network round complexity} as measures of network-entanglement, both of which have clear operational interpretations as the minimal average rounds of classical communication within different classes of LOCC protocols that prepare the state from the network.
+In this work, we introduce the \textit{network-entanglement weight}, \textit{network communication cost} and the \textit{network round complexity} as measures of network-entanglement, which have clear operational interpretations as the minimal average rounds of classical communication within different classes of LOCC protocols that prepare the state from the network.
 Furthermore, we show that these quantifiers are well-defined from a resource-theoretic perspective by proving that they are LOSR monotonic, convex and subadditive.

-The calculation of entanglement measures is usually a hard task~\cite{gurvits2004classical,huang2014computing} and this is a general feature in quantum resource theories.
-However, device-dependent~\cite{brandao2005quantifying,cavalcanti2006estimating,huber2013structure} and even device-independent~\cite{yu2023network} methods have been developed to estimate entanglement measures.
-The network-entanglement measures that we introduce here are no exception to the above rule.
-To address this issue, we introduce the \textit{network-entanglement weight} as another measure of network-entanglement, which corresponds to a well-known object in quantum resource theories.
-Interestingly, we show that, in combination with graph-theoretic parameters given by the underlying network, this quantity gives both lower and upper bounds to the communication cost and round complexity.
-Moreover, we prove that these bounds are in general tight.
-Finally, the connection to the network-entanglement weight allows us to provide device-dependent and device-independent estimations of the introduced network-entanglement measures, based on witnesses, nonlocality inequalities and covariance inequalities.
+Interestingly, in combination with graph-theoretic parameters given by the underlying network, we show that the network-entanglement weight gives both lower and upper bounds to the communication cost and round complexity.
+Moreover, these bounds are in general tight.
+Finally, the connection to the network-entanglement weight allows us to provide estimations of the introduced network-entanglement measures, for which we develop new witnesses.